Aninstance/zws-wordpress-contacts-database/readme.txt

 Please only install for testing purposes until at least version 0.2.

-However, if you do install < 0.2 on a live website, please re-download the zip and reinstall periodically, to ensure you have the latest version.
+However, if you do install < 0.2 on a live website, please re-download the zip and reinstall periodically, to ensure you always have the latest version.

 == Features ==